Bahmni-HWC/esanjeevani-service/README.md

 - The service is added with proxy configurations in Bahmni-HWC docker compose.
 So do a `docker compose up -d` from Bahmni-HWC/bahmni-india-package repository.

 ### API Information
 This service expose one API on the path `/esanjeevani-bridge/registerAndLaunch` which is used to register a patient and launch the eSanjeevani application.
-The request body of the API is below
+The request body of the API is below in which abhaAddress and abhaNumber is optional.
 ```json
 {
   "patient": {